Atlanta Symphony Orchestra: Recordings

 The orchestra and chorus made their first recording, a 2-LP Christmas album entitled Nativity, for Turnabout/Vox Records in 1975, conducted by Robert Shaw.
 This was an album directly based on their annual Christmas concert.
 A slightly shortened version of the 75-minute album was issued by Vox in the 1990s on compact disc under the title Christmas with Robert Shaw.

 In 1978, the ASO became the first American orchestra to make a digital recording intended for commercial release, when it played Igor Stravinsky's Firebird suite and excerpts from Alexander Borodin's opera, Prince Igor, for the Telarc label.
 The Telarc association, which resulted in 26 Grammy Awards, continued until 2010, one of the longest continuous associations of an orchestra with a record label.
 In 2011 the orchestra began releasing recordings on its own ASO Media label.
 In 2004, the orchestra began a project to record for the Deutsche Grammophon label several works by composer Osvaldo Golijov.

 One of the orchestra and chorus's best-known recordings, of Beethoven's Ninth Symphony conducted by Robert Shaw, was recorded for the now defunct Pro Arte label, and is out of print, though excerpts from the "Ode to Joy" fourth movement may be found in anthologies issued on the Reference Gold and Classical Heritage labels.
 Another of the ASO's recordings now out-of-print because it was recorded for the Pro Arte label is that of Brahms's Piano Concerto No. 1, with Peter Serkin as soloist and Robert Shaw conducting.
 It is one of the few recordings without a chorus that the orchestra made with Shaw.

+The ASO released in 2024 a recording of Dvořák's Symphony No. 9 "From the New World" and American Suite, conducted by Nathalie Stutzmann, pairing the composer's celebrated symphony with the lesser-known American Suite, which was written around the same time but not premiered until shortly after Dvořák's death.